Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 Most of the ROS setup has been provided via the `niryo_moveit` package.
 This section will describe the `.launch` files and start the necessary ROS nodes for communication.
 If you have not already followed the steps in [Part 0](0_ros_setup.md) to set up your ROS workspace, do so now.

-1. Open a new terminal window in the ROS workspace.
+1. Open a terminal window in the ROS workspace.
 Once again, source the workspace.
 Then, run the following `roslaunch` in order to set the ROS parameters, start the server endpoint, and start the trajectory subscriber.

    ```bash
    roslaunch niryo_moveit part_2.launch